aibasel/pyperplan/doc/documentation.md

 methods for parsing a domain and a problem file.
 It parses the file by using a generic LISP parser that fills an abstract syntax tree.
-This tree is then traversed and nodes with PDDL-specific keywords are used to generate instances of the according class of from the `pddl.pddl` module.
+This tree is then traversed and nodes with PDDL-specific keywords are used to generate instances of the corresponding class from the `pddl.pddl` module.
 When more features are added to the STRIPS implementation, e.g., supporting the complete set of STRIPS features, it should be sufficient to modify the existing visitors.